ericwclymer/verify-commits-demo/readme.md

-This is a readme file edited by a dog?!
+This is a readme file.

+You'll be able to verify who committed it!